- 26 Aug, 2021

 Infrared Sauna Health Benefits

 An infrared sauna emits infrared heat to create a warm and relaxing environment.
 According to Dr. Amy Myers, M.D., of mindbodygreen, this helps improve circulation and alleviates pain.
-Due to the low humidity and modest air temperature, infrared sauna health benefits include detoxification and weight loss.
+Due to the low humidity and modest air temperature, infrared sauna health benefits include detoxification, pain relief, relaxation, weight loss, and more.

 Far infrared saunas promote more sweating than a steam room.
 As the infrared rays penetrate deep into the body, they increase blood flow, break up water molecule clusters, and promote the release of harmful toxins not typically released in a steam room.
 According to Dr. Brian Clement, medical director of the Hippocrates Health Institute, “It heats your tissues several inches deep, which can enhance your metabolic processes.
 It also enhances circulation and helps oxygenate your tissues.”